-While Medicare Part A and Part B cover a lot, there are some things they don't cover.
+While Medicare Part A and Part B (also known as Original Medicare) cover a lot, there are some things they don't cover.
 These are called "gaps."

 Some of the gaps include: prescriptions, hearing aids, dental care and overseas care.
 Your FEHB plan may cover these services.